kalbasit/shabka/README.md

 For OSX, run [`.osx`][1] binary.
-Make sure to read it over and modify it to your liking, you might want to change the computer host name for example `sed -e 's:cratos:mycomputer:g' -i .osx`
+Make sure to read it over and modify it to your liking, you might want to change the computer host name for example `sed -e 's:cratos:mycomputer:g' -i .osx`.

 The OSX script will:
 - Install XCode CLI.